Matafou/circul-mode/README.md

 (landmark-assign-kp-n-config) ;; if you have a numpad
 ```

-Be aware that these lines assign global keybindings to you numpad keys.
+Be aware that it loads predefined **global** keybindings for numpad
+keys.

 #### Quick Test